pypa/packaging.python.org/source/extensions.rst

   and introducing additional complexity in the test suite to ensure both versions are always executed.

+Another disadvantage of relying on binary extensions is that alternative import mechanisms (such as the ability to import modules directly from zipfiles) often won't work for extension modules (as the dynamic loading mechanisms on most platforms can only load libraries from disk).

 Alternatives to handcoded accelerator modules
 ---------------------------------------------